Single-particle spectral function of fractional quantum anomalous Hall states: Details on exact diagonalization

 to the single-particle Hamiltonian Eq.~\eqref{eq:HamLat}.
 We use a screening length $\xi = a_M$ and a dielectric constant $\epsilon = 10$.
 After projecting to the topmost Chern band, the interaction Hamiltonian is given by

 with

 where we defined the form factors

 using the eigenvectors $\mathcal{U_{\mathbf{G}, \ell}}(\kk)$ of the Chern band, see Eq.~\eqref{eq:gammaOperator}.
 The total Hamiltonian of the projected band is the sum of the band structure and the interaction $\bar H = H_0 + \bar H_\text{int}$.
 All momentum sums are over the Brillouin zone.
 We focus on systems sizes with $L_x = 6$ and $L_y \in \{4, 5\}$, allowing for the relevant filling fractions $\nu \in \{-1/3, -2/3, -1/2\}$.
 Since the system has a discrete translation symmetry, the total lattice momentum is conserved, and we diagonalize the Hamiltonian for each total momentum sector.
 In Fig.~\ref{fig:ED}, we show the lowest eigenvalues for each momentum sector for $\nu = -1/3$ and $\nu=-2/3$.
+In practice, to achieve a hole filling of $\nu < 0$, we fill the projected Chern band with $(1+\nu)L_xL_y$ electrons.
 As expected, the ground state is threefold degenerate, and a clear gap to the first excited states is visible.
 Under the insertion of flux, which can be achieved by shifting the single-particle momentum $k_i \rightarrow k_i + \phi/L_i$, the three ground states flow into each other, while the gap to the excited states remains for all $\phi$.
-The three ground states only return to their original configuration after inserting three flux quanta.
+The three ground states return to their original configuration only after inserting three flux quanta.
 For the numerical computation of the spectral function, we focus on a system size of $L_x\times L_y = 6 \times 4$, to allow for sufficient energy resolution.
 The single-particle spectral function is the imaginary part of the propagator

 with $\ket{\psi_\kk} = \gamma_\kk \ket{0}$ for the hole spectral function and $\ket{\psi_\kk} = \gamma^\dagger_\kk\ket{0}$ for the particle spectral function, where $\ket{0}$ is the ground state.
 We obtain the state $\ket{x_\kk(\omega)}$ by iteratively solving the equation